gitbush/jobseek/readme.md

 - The black opacity overlay dulls the bright colours of the background images for a comfortable UX.

 ### Wireframes
-Adobe XD was used to draw up <a href="Jobseek-wireframes.xd">wireframes</a> prior to development.
+Adobe XD was used to draw up wireframes prior to development and can be found in the **docs** folder of this project.

 # Features
 ## Existing features